PART I: RAYTRACING

 Look Inside!

-- Render mirror-like reflections on surfaces, and cast shadows for depth
+- • Add mirror-like reflections and cast shadows to objects

-- Use clipping algorithms to render a scene from any camera position
+- • Render a scene from any camera position using clipping planes

 "If you've ever wanted to peek behind the curtain and understand how [computer graphics] work, here you've got it in a step-by-step process. . . .
 A nice resource to have to learn about the basics of computer graphics. . . .
 If you want to jump in and learn about computer graphics or get an understanding of how ray tracing works, this is a good choice."